 Taking Lion's Mane mushrooms daily is generally considered safe as part of a balanced diet.
 However, the optimal dosage and frequency of use may vary depending on the individual's health status and other factors.

 There is limited research on the long-term effects of taking Lion's Mane mushrooms every day, so it's recommended to consume it in moderation and under the guidance of a healthcare professional.
-Generally, it's best to start with a low dose and gradually increase it over time, while monitoring for potential side effects.
+Generally, starting with a low dose and gradually increasing it over time while monitoring for potential side effects is best.

 It's also important to note that the quality of Lion's Mane supplements can vary widely, so it's crucial to choose a reputable brand and source.
 In addition, pregnant or breastfeeding women and individuals with pre-existing medical conditions should always consult their healthcare provider before consuming Lion's Mane mushrooms or other supplements.